Who is Dejiki?

 “Bare/Raw” look.
 The “default” look that comes out from Sony cameras.
 Somewhat dull, somewhat necessary in some circumstances.

 “Natural Brilliance”.
 Pumped up exposure and colours to represently closely the natural lighting.
 Commonly used for cityscapes, Art+Culture features and the Gardens by the Bay series.

 “Illusion” Almost exclusively used for Disney Parks entries.
 Dramatic exposures with slightly exaggerated colour enhancement.
 Also in a variant called “Mystery” is used only for Mystic Point at Hong Kong Disneyland and certain Tokyo Disney Resort entries.
 Dream-like look with deep, rich colours to give the photos a mysterious touch.

 “Illusion-S” Similar processing, but usually used for Universal Studios Singapore in some conditions.

 “Glowing Shades”.
 A technique for tricky lighting conditions in Halloween Horror Nights.
 A mix of tweaking “available light” photos and muting the effects of those taken with flash.

-“Sombre and Exquisite”.
+“Sombre Ex”.
 Commonly used for product reviews, to give the items a different look from the typical “product shots”.

 Why Sony?
 Why not Nikon, Canon, Olympus, Fujifilm?